hiroki-kozuki/hiroki-kozuki.github.io/_pages/about.md

 I created this website as an archive for my project protfolios, CV, essays, hobbies, and some (hopefully) interesting things about myself, all found in one place.

-As a starter, I will introduce my background, main interests, and aspirations.
+As a starter, I will introduce my background and main interests.

 I was born in Tokyo and lived in Yokohama and Geneva for 7 and 11 years respectively before moving to London to pursue my university education.